 The henna or mehndi plant contains a burgundy dye molecule – Lawsone (hence the name Lawsonia) – concentrated in the leaves.
-This molecule easily bonds with protein, and has been used to dye hair, skin, finger-nails and more.
+This molecule easily bonds with protein and has been used to dye hair, skin, finger-nails, and more.

 Henna has a multitude of uses and applications, although most of these are not well known in the West.
 However, the knowledge has been spreading along with the emigration of people from areas where the Lawsonia Inermis naturally abounds.

 Other uses of henna include being used to dye and preserve cloth, as well as to dye hair and leather.
 The flowers of the Lawsonia Inermis are used to make perfume.
-It is even used to repel insects.
+It is even used to repel insects

 Products sold as “black henna”, or “neutral henna”, are actually not really Henna products at all.
-What is sold as “black Henna” is actually partly fermented, dried indigo or has PPD added to it – used in conjunction with real Henna to dye hair.
+What is sold as “black Henna” is actually partly fermented, dried indigo, or has PPD added to it – used in conjunction with real Henna to dye hair.
 The “black” variety, although quite popular among tourists to the Middle East, can actually cause harm to your skin if you have an allergic reaction.
-If applied to the skin for too long, it causes blistering – but only after 3 to 12 days afterwards and scars can be permanent.
+If applied to the skin for too long, it causes blistering – but only after 3 to 12 days afterward and scars can be permanent.

 Neutral henna is not really henna either – it is actually a herb called Cassia Obovata – also used to dye hair.
 However, it has no relation to Lawsonia inermis – barring the misleading name.

-The Lawsonia, or mehndi plant has thus been the source of much joy (tattoos and body art), pain relief (medicinal uses), and practical uses (used to dye hair, leather and cloth, as well as repel insects) for the people from the regions where it is grown in abundance.
+The Lawsonia or mehndi plant has thus been the source of much joy (tattoos and body art), pain relief (medicinal uses), and practical uses (used to dye hair, leather, and cloth, as well as repel insects) for the people from the regions where it is grown in abundance.
 The henna plant thus provides (by itself) alternatives to a number of other products and applications.